MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/modern-experience-sharing-permissions.md

 When you add owners or members to the Microsoft 365 group, they're given access to the SharePoint site along with the other group-connected services.
 Group owners become site owners, and group members become site members.

-It's possible to manage SharePoint site permissions separately from the Microsoft 365 group by using SharePoint groups, but we recommend against it.
+It's possible to manage SharePoint site permissions separately from the Microsoft 365 group by using SharePoint groups, unless it's a channel site.
+However, we recommend against it.
 In such a case, group members will continue to have access to the site, but users added directly to the site won't have access to any of the group services.
 The exception is view-only access - Microsoft 365 groups don't have view-only access, so any users you wish to have view permissions on the site must be added directly to the Visitors group on the site.

 > [!NOTE]
-> When you create a new team or private channel in Microsoft Teams, a team site in SharePoint gets automatically created.
+> When you create a new team or private or shared channel in Microsoft Teams, a team site in SharePoint gets automatically created.
 To edit the site description or classification for this team site, go to the corresponding channel’s [settings in Microsoft Teams](https://support.microsoft.com/office/change-a-team-s-data-security-classification-in-teams-bf39798f-90d2-44fb-a750-55fa05a56f1d).
 >
 > Learn more about managing [Microsoft Teams connected teams sites](https://docs.microsoft.com/SharePoint/teams-connected-sites).